gfoss/PSRecon/README.md

 This script also includes endpoint lockdown functionality.
 This can be useful when working through a malware outbreak incident, especially when there is risk that the malware will spread to a share or other critical systems within the enterprise.
 Sometimes the quickest and most effective way to stop the spread of malware is to simply knock the host offline until IT/Security can respond, following the extraction of forensic data.
 Alternatively to quarantining the host, PSRecon allows you to disable an active directory account as well.

-Ideally, this script should be integrated with the organization's Active Defense frameworks to automate rapid forensic data acquisition and host lockdown.
+Ideally, this script should be integrated with the organization's Active Defense frameworks to automate rapid forensic data acquisition and lock down the endpoint.

 ## [How To]